Serverless or Containers? Here’s What You Need to Consider

 If you’re trying to decide between adopting a serverless or container architecture, here are some things for you to consider.

 In the never-ending battle for technology platform of choice, serverless vs. container looks to be gaining steam as we enter 2019.
 To be sure, both have their advantages, disadvantages, and proponents.
-Serverless is being pushed heavily by AWS and Azure, while the container approach is being pushed by Google, Cisco, and IBM, (Both AWS and Azure offer services for both native containers and Kubernetes).
+Serverless architecture is being pushed heavily by AWS and Azure, while the container approach is being pushed by Google, Cisco, and IBM, (Both AWS and Azure offer services for both native containers and Kubernetes).

 The natural inclination in the industry is to move to the latest and greatest technology as fast as possible, usually because of significant advantages in simplicity, price and time.
 Plus, it’s simply more fun as an engineer to play and learn as the tech grows itself.